-This later option seems to be the most acceptable solution, as users scarcely want to disable the protection shield that they are running on their PCs.
+This latter option seems to be the most acceptable solution, as users scarcely want to disable the protective shield that they are running on their PCs.
 But in fact, this also means that the lambda user is supposed to know how to configure the firewall (or anti-virus) so as to enable VPN protocols to go through.

 This can lead to a tricky situation since on both ends of the issue; there are a lot of options to consider.
 First, on the VPN section, the user has to know which protocol it is trying to use: PPTP, L2TP or OpenVPN (among others).
 On the other side, we need to know which firewall software is run on the user’s computer.
 But once this is identified, the user should then know how to open some ports on this firewall solution so as to allow VPN connections.

 In fact, this can lead to a tricky situation: most computer users aren’t even aware of the features and access control functions that most programs installed on their computer are doing.
 I expect that most VPN service providers already have a list of scenario (combination of antivirus, firewall) – I have no doubt they have a support team who are well-versed into dealing with these issues- if they don’t, I would assume they are not serious enough.